 Another layout benefit of vertical channel is that for an n-Parallel chain, the bottom contact can be placed on multiple locations of the diffusion strip because all parallel transistors share diffusion region.
-This flexibility helps to reduce the intracell wirelength of vertical channel FETs.
-Figure 9 shows an example of how a wirelength can be reduced by moving the bottom contact closer to each other, where the initial locations are on either the rightmost or the leftmost of the chain.
+This flexibility helps to reduce the intracell wire length of vertical channel FETs.
+Figure 10 shows an example of how a wire length can be reduced by moving the bottom contacts closer to each other, where the initial locations are on either the rightmost or the leftmost of the chain.
 A chain has at most one P/N bottom contact, and each bottom contact belongs to only one net.
-The total wirelength estimation is obtained by summing the half parameter wirelength (HPWL) of each net.
-Note that wirelength of VDD/GND is not counted in HPWL.
+The total wire length estimation is obtained by summing the half parameter wire length (HPWL) of each net.
+Since the number and constraints of intermediate routing layers may differ between vertical channel device implementations, using HPWL provides a general estimate of the routing track usage, which is used in the congestion estimation.
+Note that wire length of VDD/GND is not counted in HPWL.
 Steps of minimizing HPWL are described below: